MichaelJEvan/GForce_2/README.md

 The program will need a current version of Python3 on your system to run the above code.........python 3.8.9 was utilized during the development of this software.
 Mac computers should already have a version of Python3 pre installed.
 If your not familiar with programming I would just download the .dmg file and enjoy the program.

 The GForce_2_Installer.dmg file is your typical Apple Mac instalation package file.
 Download the file to your Mac.
 Double click the .dmg and drag the icon to the applications folder.
 Double clicking the program icon will then lauch the program interface.
+To exit the program click the red dot in the upper left corner of the GUI.
 ENJOY.....
 It's FREE!!!!!

 Below is a screen shot of the program: